chocolatey/choco-wiki/CreatePackages.md

 1. [Nuspec](https://github.com/chocolatey/chocolateytemplates/blob/master/_templates/chocolatey/__NAME__.nuspec) - [Nuspec Reference](http://docs.nuget.org/docs/reference/nuspec-reference)
 1. [[chocolateyInstall.ps1|ChocolateyInstallPS1]] - check out the [[helper reference|HelpersReference]]
 1. any application files to include (it is highly suggested that you are the author in this case or you have the right to [[distribute files|Legal]]).
 EXE files in the package/downloaded to package folder from chocolateyInstall.ps1 will get a link to the command line.
+1. chocolateyUninstall.ps1, for uninstalling your package.
+See [[helper reference|HelpersReference]] for functions available in your script.

 **Note:** Please maintain compatibility with Posh v2.
 Not every OS we support is on Posh v2 (nor comes OOB with Posh v3+).
 It's best to work with the widest compatibility of systems out there.